List of The Hitchhiker's Guide to the Galaxy characters: Googleplex Starthinker

 Note the much later use (but same spelling) of Googleplex for the Google corporate headquarters, another homage to the number googolplex.

 Great Green Arkleseizure

 The creator of the universe, according to the Jatravartid people of Viltvodle VI.
-Their legend has it that the universe was sneezed out of the nose of the Great Green Arkleseizure, and they thus "live in perpetual fear of the time they call 'The Coming of the Great White Handkerchief'" (their cosmology's own version of the end of the Universe).
+Their legend has it that the universe was sneezed out of the nose of the Great Green Arkleseizure, and they thus "live in perpetual fear of the time they call 'The Coming of the Great White Handkerchief (their cosmology's own version of the end of the Universe).

-In the movie, Humma Kavula, played by John Malkovich, is a missionary of the Great Green Arkleseizure religion on Viltvodle VI, ending his sermons with a simple "Bless you".
+In the film, Humma Kavula, played by John Malkovich, is a missionary of the Great Green Arkleseizure religion on Viltvodle VI, ending his sermons with a simple "Bless you".